 After resolution procedures are commenced, the Relevant Resolution Authority may use one or more of several resolution tools with a view to recapitalizing or restoring the viability of the institution, as described below.
-Resolution tools are to be implemented so that shareholders bear losses first, then holders of capital instruments qualifying as additional Tier 1 and Tier 2 instruments, and thereafter creditors bear losses in accordance with the order of their claims in normal insolvency proceedings, subject to certain exceptions.
-French law also provides for certain safeguards when certain resolution tools and measures are implemented, including the "no creditor worse off" principle whereby creditors of the institution under resolution should not incur greater losses than they would have incurred had the institution been wound up under a liquidation proceeding.
+Resolution tools are to be implemented so that shareholders bear losses first, then holders of capital instruments qualifying as additional tier 1 and tier 2 instruments, and thereafter creditors bear losses in accordance with the order of their claims in normal insolvency proceedings, subject to certain exceptions.
+French law also provides for certain safeguards when certain resolution tools and measures are implemented, including the "no creditor worse off than under normal insolvency proceedings" principle whereby creditors of the institution under resolution should not incur greater losses than they would have incurred had the institution been wound up under a liquidation proceeding.